 If you want your post to be more SEO-friendly, use more search keywords in your writing.
 Studies show that people use very long and specific search terms on Google.
 Pick a couple key words that are specific to your post and your audience.
 For example, when infinity scarves were getting really popular, using the words “infinity scarves” multiple times would help.
 But what’s even better?
 A sequin infinity scarf from Anthropologie.
 See how we can get more specific?
 Mentioning brands, sizes, and other concrete information creates stronger keywords.
 Use Google Keyword Planner to help narrow down your keywords for your posts.

 3. Do a Google Search BEFORE You Post

 Going off of tip #2, do your homework before you choose your keywords.
-Find out if people are talking about the latest fall scarf trends or reasons to move to North Carolina.
+Find out if people are talking about how to get a job or reasons to move to North Carolina.
 Take on the perspective from a Googler.
 How would you find your content?
 I also like to search Pinterest before writing a post to see what other posts on Pinterest have similar content.
 If you get a lot of traffic from Pinterest, this could be a good strategy.

 4. Share Your Content on Social Media